benzhou1/iod/README.md

 ### new IOD(IODOpts, [Optional host], [Optional port], [Optional reqOpts], callback)

-Creats a new instance of IOD class.
+Creates a new instance of IOD class with specified `apiKey`.
+You can override the host and port otherwise it will point to the IDOL onDemand server.
+You can also override the request options as needed.
 Available actions for your api key will not be loaded.
 There will be no client-side validation for IDOL onDemand actions.
 Use with care.

 #### Parameters
+* `apiKey` - Your IDOL onDemand api key
+* `IODhost` - Can override IDOL onDemand host (for developers)
+* `IODport` - Can override IDOL onDemand port (for developers)
+* `reqOpts` - Can override the request options when making request.

+#### Properties
+* `apiKey` - Your IDOL onDemand api key
+* `host` - Your set IDOL onDemand host
+* `port` - Your set IDOL onDemand port
-* `IODOpts` - IOD options (see Schema below)
+* `reqOpts` - Your set request options
-* `callback` - `Callback(err, res)` that accepts an error as its first argument `err` and the response from IDOL onDemand as its second `res`.
+* `ACTIONS` - Object containing constant values for IDOL onDemand actions.
+See [ACTIONS](#actions)
+* `TYPES` - Object containing constant values for IDOL onDemand request types.
+See [TYPES](#types)
+* `VERSIONS` - Object containing constant vlaues for IDOL onDemand versions.
+See [VERSIONS](#versions)
+* `schemas` - Object containing schemas and data related to IDOL onDemand actions.
+See [schemas](#constSchemas)

 # Constants